When travelling the world as a Nomad, what's the most effective way to book flights and organise visas?

 Wow Byron, you sound like the World Nomads Found, Simon Monk!

 I'm incredibly jealous of people who have the strength to just pack up and go.
-I don't know the answer but be sure to start a travel journey and share your adventures with the rest of us! about 4 years ago
+I don't know the answer but be sure to start a travel journey and share your adventures with the rest of us! almost 5 years ago

 We too are from Australia and are also just beginning our nomad journey (nearly two months so far).
 We started in Japan and have mostly just bought flights as we went.